Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: An Empirical Example

-Tests if MSFT and ORCL have zero covariation conditional on the sum of all assets yield $p$-values 0.13 for 2010/08 and 0.23 for 2010/08/02.
-Tests for ORCL and PFE conditional on the sum of the three other assets yield $p$-values 0.19 and 0.99.
-In conclusion, this empirical evidence suggests that MSFT and ORCL have some dependence not explained by a common macro factor influencing all NASDAQ assets.
-Contrary, we can not reject this for several other combinations.
+Further tests if MSFT and ORCL have zero covariation conditional on the sum of all assets yield $p$-values 0.13 for 2010/08 and 0.23 for 2010/08/02.
+Tests for ORCL and PFE conditional on the sum of the three other assets yield $p$-values 0.19 and 0.99.\\ In conclusion, this empirical evidence suggests that MSFT and ORCL have some dependence not explained by a common macro factor influencing all NASDAQ assets.
+On the contrary, we can not reject this for several other combinations.
 Some differences between 2010/08 and 2010/08/02 give an heuristic that the portfolio dependence structure is not completely persistent.
-Though there are some limitations where the additive noise model does not perfectly fit the stylized facts of the considered high-frequency data as discreteness of returns and zero returns, the approaches developed in this research area and advancements in this article provide reliable tools to quantify risk measures and determine confidence intervals from high-frequently documented asset prices.
+Though there are some limitations where the additive noise model does not perfectly fit the stylized facts of the considered high-frequency data as discreteness of returns and zero returns, the approaches developed in this research area and advancements of this article provide reliable tools to quantify risk measures from high-frequency asset prices and determine confidence intervals for the estimates.

 \begin{landscape}